Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Crustal torsional oscillations

 It is theoretically suggested that non-spherical atomic nuclei, the so-called pasta structures, exist at the base of the crust, where the shape of the nuclei changes from spherical to cylindrical, slab-like, cylindrical-hole, and spherical-hole before matter becomes uniform, as density increases.
 The shear modulus in the phase of cylindrical nuclei is estimated as

-where $E_{\rm Coul}$ and $w_2$ denote the Coulomb energy per volume of a Wigner–Seitz cell and the volume fraction of cylindrical nuclei.
+where $E_{\rm Coul}$ and $w_2$ denote the Coulomb energy per volume of a Wigner-Seitz cell and the volume fraction of cylindrical nuclei.
 The shear modulus in slab-like nuclei is zero, at least to linear order \citep{PETHICK19987}.
 That is, matter in the phase of slab-like nuclei behaves as a fluid in the linear perturbation regime.
 In this study, we consider crustal torsional oscillations excited in the phases of spherical and cylindrical nuclei only.
 Although there is a possibility for additional excitation of torsional oscillations in the phases of cylindrical-hole and spherical-hole nuclei, they would be independent of the torsional oscillations we focus on~\citep{10.1093/mnras/stz2385}.

 Additionally, the fraction of dripped neutrons in the crust that behave as a superfluid, i.e. the ratio of superfluid neutrons to dripped neutrons $N_s/N_d$, also modifies the frequencies of crustal torsional oscillations, as shown in ~\citet{10.1093/mnrasl/sls006,10.1093/mnras/stt1152}.
 Namely, the case with $N_s/N_d=0$ is the situation in which all dripped neutrons comove with the nuclei, while the case with $N_s/N_d=1$ is the situation in which all dripped neutrons behave as a superfluid and do not contribute to the torsional oscillations.
 The information on $N_s/N_d$ is still poorly understood, but it is estimated in the phase of spherical nuclei by~\cite{PhysRevC.85.035801}, which depends on the density, and we adopt this estimation in this study.
 Meanwhile, since the value of $N_s/N_d$ inside the phase of cylindrical nuclei is poorly understood, we consider the extreme cases with $N_s/N_d=0$ and 1 for this phase.

-The perturbation equation for crustal torsional oscillations is derived by linearizing the equation of motion and can be written as:
+The effective enthalpy density in Eq.~(\ref{eq:perturbation}), $\tilde{H}$, depends on the value of $N_s/N_d$ as $\tilde{H}=(1-N_s/A)H$, where $A$ denotes the baryon number inside a Wigner-Seitz cell and $H$ is the total enthalpy given by $H=\varepsilon + p$, where $\varepsilon$ is the total energy density, and $p$ is the fluid pressure.